HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 Disgusting, right?
 The odds I've inverted some sign or off-by-one error when porting this code are great, and I don't want to prove it either.

-An alternative would be to represent an `Int` as a pair of two `Nat`s, one representing the positive and negative magnitude.
+An alternative would be to represent an `Int` as a pair of two `Nat`s, representing the positive and negative magnitudes.

 ```javascript
 // Int.val(a, b) represents `a - b`